• Free shipping over NOK 3000

 Photobiomodulation (PBM) is a light-based technology that uses defined wavelengths of red and near-infrared light to interact with biological processes at the cellular level.
-In contrast to general light exposure, PBM is characterized by precise control of wavelength, intensity, exposure time and, in some systems, pulse frequency.
-This article provides an integrated scholarly review of photobiomodulation based on optical physics, biophysics, photobiology and resonance-based principles, including tissue-specific interactions and frequency-dependent responses.
+Unlike general light exposure, PBM is characterized by precise control of wavelength, intensity, exposure time, and in some systems pulse frequency.
+This article provides an integrated professional review of photobiomodulation based on optical physics, biophysics, photobiology, and resonance-based principles, including tissue-specific interactions and frequency-dependent responses.

 What is photobiomodulation (PBM)

-Photobiomodulation is a collective term for the use of light in certain parts of the electromagnetic spectrum to influence the function of cells.
-The technology mainly uses red light in the area approx. 600–700 nm and near-infrared light in the range approx. 700–1100 nm.
-These wavelengths have been chosen because they have relatively good tissue penetration and are absorbed by specific chromophores in the cells.
+Photobiomodulation is a collective term for the use of light in specific parts of the electromagnetic spectrum to influence cellular function.
+The technology primarily uses red light in the range of approximately 600–700 nm and near-infrared light in the range of approximately 700–1100 nm.
+These wavelengths are selected because they have relatively good tissue penetration and are absorbed by specific chromophores in the cells.
 PBM differs from broad-spectrum light in that the light parameters are technically controlled to produce predictable biological responses.

 The difference between red light and near-infrared light

-Red light is primarily absorbed in more superficial tissue layers and is therefore relevant for skin, mucous membranes and tissue close to the surface.
-Near-infrared light has a longer wavelength and lower absorption in hemoglobin and water, which gives deeper penetration into tissues such as muscles, joints and in some contexts also transcranial structures.
+Red light is absorbed primarily in more superficial tissue layers and is therefore relevant for skin, mucous membranes, and surface-near tissue.
+Near-infrared light has a longer wavelength and lower absorption in hemoglobin and water, which allows deeper penetration into tissues such as musculature, joints, and in some contexts also transcranial structures.
 Many PBM systems combine these wavelengths to achieve both superficial and deeper biophysical interactions.

-Pulsed light in the red and near-infrared spectrum has been studied for decades for its biophysical effects.
-When light is pulsed at specific frequencies, it can interact with the body's own electromagnetic rhythms, from macroscopic levels such as brain waves and cardiovascular rhythms to microscopic and molecular levels such as enzyme activity, DNA vibrations and structures in biological water.
-Two main principles underlie it: optical penetration, which describes how wavelength, pulse parameters and power affect how deeply photons reach tissue, and resonant interaction, where light modulation can match frequency-dependent responses in biological systems.
+Pulsed light in the red and near-infrared spectrum has been studied for several decades for its biophysical effects.
+When light is pulsed at specific frequencies, it can interact with the body's own electromagnetic rhythms, from macroscopic levels such as brain waves and cardiovascular rhythms to microscopic and molecular levels such as enzyme activity, DNA vibrations, and structures in biological water.
+Two main principles underlie this: optical penetration, which describes how wavelength, pulse parameters, and power affect how deeply photons reach into tissue, and resonant interaction, in which light modulation can correspond with frequency-dependent responses in biological systems.

 The physics behind pulsed light and tissue penetration

-Red light in the range 600–700 nm typically has a penetration of approximately 1–5 mm and is suitable for skin and near-surface structures.
-Near-infrared light in the range 700–1100 nm is absorbed to a lesser extent by water and hemoglobin and can therefore penetrate several centimeters into tissues such as muscle and connective tissue.
-Mid-infrared light, on the other hand, is strongly absorbed in water and mainly produces thermal effects near the surface.
-Pulsating light enables high peak power combined with low average energy load, which can reduce surface heating while simultaneously increasing effective tissue penetration.
-Low-frequency pulsing below 100 Hz can interact with neurological and autonomic rhythms, intermediate frequencies from 100 Hz to several kilohertz have been investigated for effects on cellular processes and tissue repair, while higher frequencies can theoretically interact with molecular and structural resonances.
+Red light in the 600–700 nm range typically penetrates approximately 1–5 mm and is suitable for the skin and superficial structures.
+Near-infrared light in the 700–1100 nm range is absorbed to a lesser extent by water and hemoglobin and can therefore penetrate several centimeters into tissue such as muscle and connective tissue.
+Mid-infrared light, by contrast, is strongly absorbed by water and mainly produces thermal effects near the surface.
+Pulsing light enables high peak power combined with a low average energy load, which can reduce surface heating while increasing effective tissue penetration.
+Low-frequency pulsing below 100 Hz can interact with neurological and autonomic rhythms, intermediate frequencies from 100 Hz to several kilohertz have been studied for effects on cellular processes and tissue repair, while higher frequencies may theoretically interact with molecular and structural resonances.

 Biological resonance frequencies and target structures

-Biological systems show rhythms and frequency ranges that can correlate with functional processes.
-Ultralow frequencies below 1 Hz are associated with vascular waves, respiration and autonomic regulatory mechanisms.
-Low frequencies between 1 and 30 Hz include the Schumann resonance around 7.83 Hz and the brain's alpha and beta rhythms, which are often linked to regulation, focus and neural coordination.
+Biological systems exhibit rhythms and frequency ranges that may correlate with functional processes.
+Ultra-low frequencies below 1 Hz are associated with vascular waves, respiration, and autonomic regulatory mechanisms.
+Low frequencies between 1 and 30 Hz include, among others, the Schumann resonance around 7.83 Hz and the brain’s alpha and beta rhythms, which are often linked to regulation, focus, and neural coordination.
 Intermediate frequencies, such as the gamma range around 40 Hz, have been studied in connection with neuroplasticity and signal integration.
-Higher frequency ranges from kilohertz to megahertz are theoretically linked to piezoelectric properties in collagen and structural responses in tissues, while the GHz–THz range is primarily discussed in laboratory and model studies related to water structures, protein folding and DNA torsion.
+Higher frequency ranges from kilohertz to megahertz are theoretically linked to piezoelectric properties in collagen and structural responses in tissue, while the GHz–THz range is primarily discussed in laboratory and model studies related to water structures, protein folding, and DNA torsion.

 Biological frequency ranges and observed effects

-Ultra-low frequencies around 0.1–0.5 Hz correlate with slow brain waves, baroreceptor response and cardiac variability.
+Ultra-low frequencies around 0.1–0.5 Hz correlate with slow brain waves, baroreceptor response, and heart rate variability.
 Low frequencies such as 7.83 Hz and 10 Hz coincide with known physiological rhythms and have been studied in connection with cellular regulation and neurological response.
-Intermediate frequencies such as 40 Hz have been investigated for effects on neuroplasticity and cognitive function, while frequencies around 100 Hz have been documented to be used in connection with deeper tissue penetration and pain-related protocols.
+Intermediate frequencies such as 40 Hz have been investigated for effects on neuroplasticity and cognitive function, while frequencies around 100 Hz are documented as being used in connection with deeper tissue penetration and pain-related protocols.
 Higher frequencies, including the kilohertz range, are associated with anti-inflammatory and wound-related responses in some studies, while the evidence in the GHz–THz range is mainly theoretical and experimental.

 Luci Phi in context

-A technology such as Luci Phi can deliver light in the area approx. 400–1060 nm with precise control over pulse frequencies from ultra-low Hz ranges to kilohertz, and in some configurations further towards higher frequencies.
-With high resolution in frequency control, it is possible to match biological resonances more precisely, both on a macroscopic level such as organ and nervous systems and on a microscopic level such as mitochondria and molecular structures.
-This opens up a more targeted exploration of biophysical interactions between light, frequency and biological tissue.
+A technology such as Luci Phi can deliver light in the range of approximately 400–1060 nm with precise control over pulse frequencies from ultra-low Hz ranges to kilohertz, and in some configurations further toward higher frequencies.
+With high resolution in frequency control, it is possible to match biological resonances more precisely, both at the macroscopic level such as organ and nervous systems and at the microscopic level such as mitochondria and molecular structures.
+This opens up a more targeted exploration of biophysical interactions between light, frequency, and biological tissue.

 Conclusion

 Pulsed light in photobiomodulation enables both deeper tissue penetration and more precise interaction with biological resonances.
-By combining optimal wavelength with controlled pulse frequency, the light delivery can be adapted to different biological target structures.
-The evidence base varies from well-documented mechanisms in mitochondria and tissues to more theoretical models at the molecular level, but overall, PBM represents an interdisciplinary field that connects optical physics, biophysics and biological regulation.
+By combining optimal wavelength with controlled pulse frequency, light delivery can be adapted to different biological target structures.
+The evidence base ranges from well-documented mechanisms in mitochondria and tissue to more theoretical models at the molecular level, but overall PBM represents an interdisciplinary field that connects optical physics, biophysics, and biological regulation.

-This article has been prepared by Uno Vita's specialist editorial team and is based on available scientific literature, technical documentation from manufacturers and Uno Vita's experience with light, frequency and electromagnetic technologies over many years.
-The content is intended as general professional information and should not be understood as medical advice, diagnosis or treatment.
-Uno Vita AS works with integrative and technology-based solutions in areas such as photobiomodulation, red light therapy, hydrogen and oxygen technologies, PEMF and frequency-based systems.
-In the case of health complaints or medical questions, it is always recommended to contact a qualified healthcare professional.
-Freedom of expression and professional dissemination of biophysical and technological principles are central to Uno Vita's information work.
+This article has been prepared by Uno Vita’s editorial team and is based on available scientific literature, technical documentation from manufacturers, and Uno Vita’s experience with light, frequency, and electromagnetic technologies over many years.
+The content is intended as general professional information and should not be understood as medical advice, diagnosis, or treatment.
+Uno Vita AS works with integrative and technology-based solutions in, among other areas, photobiomodulation, red light therapy, hydrogen and oxygen technologies, PEMF, and frequency-based systems.
+In the event of health concerns or medical questions, it is always recommended to contact qualified healthcare professionals.
+Freedom of expression and the professional communication of biophysical and technological principles are central to Uno Vita’s informational work.

 Scientific references